elixir-ecto/ecto/guides/howtos/Navigating Relations.md

 interesting, having a function that retrieves them all, given the top taxon.

 The function would collect all accessions associated to the top taxon, and add to it all accessions associated to the child taxa.
 And do this recursively.
+Once written, you doubt whether life can be this easy.

 ```
   def get_recursive_accessions(top) do